huaminghuangtw/Evergreen-Lists/💭 Journal Prompt/💭 Journal Prompt.md

 * What is my idea of perfect happiness?
 * Who am I spending time with and why?
 * How can I be more present in my daily activities?
-* Would I be happy with this result if no one other than me and my family could see it, and I didn’t compare the result to the appearance of other people’s success?
+* Would I be happy with this result if no one other than me and my family could see it, and I didn't compare the result to the appearance of other people's success?
 * How quickly can I get started?
 How quickly can I learn from my mistakes?
 * Imagine I have achieved everything I have ever wanted.
 How have I changed as a person?
 What qualities and achievements define this future version of myself?
 * If I had all the money and time in the world, how would I use my talents to serve others?